avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 ## Step 2: Install the USB storage device in your SonoPlus

 Just insert the USB device into one of the four USB ports on your SonoPlus.
-The device will be automatically detected and its contents shared on the network within about thirty seconds.
+The device will be automatically detected and its contents shared on the network within a few seconds.

 ## Step 3: Add your Instant Library to Sonos